07 Jul Chinese Mushroom Noodle Soup

-The warm, spiced notes of star anise make an aromatic broth for this mushroom soup.
-Add green veg straight from the freezer, anything goes!
-Use any variety of mushroom you can find – I particularly love oyster and shiitake.
-I use 100% buckwheat soba noodles which are now stocked in most shops.
+The warm, spiced notes of star anise make an aromatic broth for this Chinese mushroom noodle soup.
+Add any veg straight from the freezer, I used green beans & sweetcorn, but broccoli would work great here too- anything goes!
+Use any variety of mushroom you can find & keep your eyes out for oyster & shiitake as they taste amazing.
+I use 100% buckwheat soba noodles which are now stocked in most shops & you can get here.

 - Fill a saucepan with boiling water and cook the noodles, until al dente, according to the packet instructions (about 5 minutes, instead of the usual 6–8).
 Then drain, rinse with cold water (to stop them cooking), and set aside.

 - Put the same pan back on the hob, heat the coconut oil and fry most of the spring onions (reserving some for serving).
 Add all the ginger and garlic on a medium heat for 3 minutes, stirring from time to time.

 - Add the mushrooms and fry for another 4 minutes followed by the star anise, the greens, sweetcorn and then the broth/stock.